 WHAT SHOULD I DO IF I THINK MY CHILD HAS HAD A CONCUSSION?

-An athlete who is suspected of having a concussion must be removed from play immediately, whether it a game or practice.
+An athlete who is suspected of having a concussion must be removed from play immediately, whether it is in a game or practice.
 Continuing to participate in physical activity after a concussion can lead to worsening concussion symptoms, increased risk of further injury, and even death.
 Parents and coaches are not expected to be able to “diagnose” a concussion, as that is the job of a medical professional.
 However, they must be aware of the signs and symptoms of a concussion and if they are suspicious, the child must stop playing:

 WHEN IN DOUBT – SIT THEM OUT!